The process of buying a house explained

 • A deadline for the seller to respond.

-Offer letters usually include earnest money to show your serious about buying the house.
-Your realtor can help you decide how much earnest money to put down, but one to two percent of the purchase price is typical.
+Offer letters usually include earnest money to show you're serious about buying the house.
+Your agent can help you decide how much earnest money to put down, but 1% to 2% of the purchase price is typical.

 It’s a good idea to decide what your max offer is so you know when to walk away from a property.
 Because negotiations may not go your way, hold off on planning any renovations until you are certain you have the house at the close of escrow.